maxh/maxheinritz.com/_posts/2026-03-07-contra-abundance.md

 The world the abundance technologists are building is precisely the condition Hirsch is describing.

+To be clear: material abundance is better than material scarcity.
+The abundance thesis is correct that technology can and should reduce poverty, disease, and deprivation.
+The mistake is treating material abundance as the finish line rather than the starting point -- as though once the material problem is solved, the human problem is too.

 ## The ways out

 If the problem is structural, the solutions must be too.
-I can see five, each progressively stranger.

 The first is to lean into the competition and lean out of empathy.
 For people who are naturally low-empathy and enjoy competitive games, this is already their default relationship to the world.
 There is nothing that needs to change.
 For better or worse, these people thrive in modern society.
 The rest of us can try to be more like them—treat positional competition as sport, stop losing sleep over the losers, and get on with winning.
 Entire industries exist to help people cultivate this mindset.
 It works, for those who can stomach it.